Luanxiaorui/FirstWebForPractice/README.md

 # FirstWebForPractice
-Use jsp,javaBean and JavaServlet
+## Use jsp,javaBean and JavaServlet

-It is the homepage of the college's official website.
+## It is the homepage of the college's official website.

+### -- created by 2025.01